beandog/bluray_info/README.md

 # Playlists

-bluray_info uses libbluray to determine which playlist is the main one, and doesn't calculate it itself.
+The applications (except bluray_player) use libbluray to determine which playlist is the main one, and doesn't calculate it itself.

 libbluray has two ways to display all playlists: there are "relevant" ones